mattamx/Projects/Sprint 14 - ML for Texts/README.md

 ### What we learned throughout the sprint:

-- Preprocess textual data;
+- Preprocess textual data.
-- Create a bag-of-words for a corpus;
+- Create a bag-of-words for a corpus.
-- Calculate TF-IDF;
+- Calculate TF-IDF.
-- Use BERT to convert textual data into embeddings;
+- Use BERT to convert textual data into embeddings.
 - Use texts to train ML models.

 ### Project - Movie Review Sentiment Detection